| Law | Symbolic Representation | Definition |

 domain and range

-- linear functions: ax+b = 0 have domain and range of R
+= 0 have domain and range of R - functions with

-here x can never be negative so, range is and domain (except ) is all real numbers R
+here can never be negative so, range is and domain (except ) is all real numbers R only has domain of positive integers

 , domain is excluding number that makes the function irrational